qba73/nginxplus_exporter/README.md

 The binary is built with the name `nginx-prometheus-exporter`.

 ## Grafana Dashboard

 The official Grafana dashboard is provided with the exporter for NGINX.
 Check the [Grafana Dashboard](./grafana/README.md) documentation for more information.

 ## Contacts

-If you have any suggestions or experience issues with the NGINX Prometheus Exporter, please create an issue or send a pull request on GitHub.
+If you have any suggestions or experience issues with the NGINX Exporter, please create an issue or send a pull request on GitHub.

 ## Contributing